matiu2/abomonation/README.md

 **Warning**: Abomonation should not be used on any data you care strongly about, or from any computer you value the data on.
 The `encode` and `decode` methods do things that may be undefined behavior, and you shouldn't stand for that.
 Specifically, `encode` exposes padding bytes to `memcpy`, and `decode` doesn't much respect alignment.

 Please consult the [abomonation documentation](https://frankmcsherry.github.com/abomonation) for more specific information.

+## This fork

+I like the look and speed of this library, but the codebase hasn't been touched in 5 years.
+All I did was some cargo formatting and clippy suggestions.

+All the tests pass on my system, except sometimes `test_alignment` and `test_alignment_128`, the latter crashes in the decode, I didn't check the first.

+I can make all the tests pass by running with --release.

+## Back to the original

 Here is an example of using Abomonation.
 It is very easy to use.
 Frighteningly easy.